Approximate counting and NP search problems: Non-reducibility

 The Prover first makes his query $x'$ to $\rWPHP_2$.
 The Adversary then picks a restriction $\rho$ from $\Rpq$ for which there exist a precomputation $w$ and numbers $v,v' < 2x'$ with $v\neq v'$ such that $\rho \Vdash w: f_{x'}(g_{x'}(v)) = v'$.
 By Lemma~\ref{lem:good-rho} such a $\rho$ exists, and by Lemma~\ref{lem:prob_bad} we may further assume that it is good.
 The Adversary replies with $\ang{v,w}$.

-Then, using the limited size of $\rho$ and of the Prover's memory, the Adversary is able to have in hand throughout the game a legal $\sigma \supseteq \rho$ which contains all bits in the Prover's current memory.
+Then, using the goodness of $\rho$ and the limited size of the Prover's memory, the Adversary is able to have in hand throughout the game a legal $\sigma \supseteq \rho$ which contains all bits in the Prover's current memory.
 Such a $\sigma$ can never witness $\CPLS$, because it is legal.
-However, a legal $\sigma$ also cannot witness that $\ang{v,w}$ is not a solution to $\rWPHP_2$, because the only way to do this would be to witness that one of the NO replies in $w$ is wrong, which is impossible by the choice of $\rho$.
+However, a legal $\sigma$ also cannot witness that $\ang{v,w}$ is not a solution to $\rWPHP_2$, because the only way to do this would be to witness that one of the NO replies in $w$ is wrong, which is impossible by the choice of~$\rho$.
 The details of the strategy are as in the proof of \cite[Theorem~5.10]{RRR}. \end{proof}